Summer in Bristol means eating and drinking by the Harbourside, right?

 If you’re after a harbour view, your best bets are grabbing some gorgeous veggie small plates at Root, a chippy dinner outside Salt & Malt, seafood at Gambas, a special dinner at Box-E, or West Country inspired soul food & local beers at Wild Beer Co.

-Otherwise, I’ve fuelled many a tipsy waterside evening with goodies from Squeezed (dem burgers tho), Pizzarova, Gopal’s Curry Shack or The Pickled Brisket, washed down with beverages from Bristol Cider Shop, Beer Necessities or Better Food Co – and I’ve not even named half of the businesses yet!
+Otherwise, I’ve fuelled many a tipsy waterside evening with goodies from Squeezed (award-winning burgers!), Pizzarova or The Pickled Brisket, washed down with beverages from Beer Necessities or Better Food Co – and I’ve not even named half of the businesses yet!
 Suffice to say, there’s more than enough to satisfy any palate.
 The Bristol Cheesemonger is now selling wine with their cheese boards too, so there’s yet another reason to pay Wapping Wharf a visit.

 A bit of a Harbourside stalwart, this small Mediterranean restaurant was my ultimate dinner goal when I moved to Bristol with my meagre admin salary, and although it may have been overshadowed by some of the shinier openings of the past few years, their ever-changing tapas offering is still solid, with some gorgeous views over the water.